KEAGTORB/unfollowbot/README.md

 # unfollowbot

-this is a instagram bot to controll Instagram following
+this is a bot to controll Instagram following

 # installation